 Myth # 5.
 You get a better deal if you buy through the listing agent.

 There are many reasons a real estate agent can refuse to accept a client.
-Obviously those reasons do not include a refusal based on race, creed, religion or any of the other protected classes.
+Obviously, those reasons do not include a refusal based on race, creed, religion, or any of the other protected classes.
 Along with many of my peers, I have fired clients for using offensive language, for asserting that I must not reveal fire damage to her roof trusses, and have refused to accept listings from sellers who wanted me to list their homes for thousands of dollars above where I ethically believed they should be priced.
 I know other agents who felt “creeped out” by buyers and refused to go into vacant homes with them.
-As a real estate professional may choose whomever they want to represent.
+A real estate professional may choose whomever they want to represent.
 There is also a common belief that the listing agent will cut the commission if she has both sides of the transaction, but that is not necessarily true, and even if it is, it is the seller who would benefit from a reduced commission.

 Myth # 6.
 Multiple price reductions mean the seller is desperate to sell.

-Price reductions are made to bring the property in line with current comparable, price it to be competitive or underprice it to help generate more traffic and interest.
+Price reductions are made to bring the property in line with current comparable, price it to be competitive, or underprice it to help generate more traffic and interest.
 Often when a seller has done several price reductions it means they are through with negotiation.